 I am so happy that grilling season is here!
 It took quite some time for spring to join us here in New York, but the season has arrived and with it all the delicious spring produce, beautiful spring flowers, and the lovely sunny days that aren’t too hot and are just right to be outside if you want to grill yourself some Grilled Stuffed Avocados with your lunch,

-Ok, it’s not everyday that I grill myself lunch, but it is a nice perk of working from home if I choose to, like I did for this recipe.
+Ok, it’s not everyday that I grill myself lunch, but it is a nice perk of working from home.
 Normally my lunch consists of leftovers from the previous night’s dinner (if there are any) or a salad with various fixings that could include any or all of the following: arugula or baby mixed greens, bell peppers, cucumbers, scallions, grape tomatoes, canned tuna or salmon, roasted chickpeas, crumbled feta or goat cheese, olives, roasted veggies that someone forgot to eat, and salad dressing.

 Grilled Stuffed Avocados For Lunch

-All that said, it’s still nice to change up lunch for myself once in a while, so instead of my usual mish-mosh of a salad, I made this grilled avocado recipe for you.
-I’ve been wanting to grill avocados for some time – I think ever since I saw (ReDux co-founder) Deanna’s Roasted Avocado and Salmon Taco Salad back in February.
+While I’m a creature of habit when it comes to breakfast and lunch, it’s nice to change things up once in a while.
+So instead of my usual mish-mosh of a salad, I recently made this grilled avocado recipe.
+I’ve been wanting to grill avocados for some time – I think ever since I saw my friend Deanna’s Roasted Avocado and Salmon Taco Salad.
 I have never eaten avocados cooked before, but I just knew they’d be delicious on the grill.
 And they were.

 Once grilled they make the perfect vessel for a variety of stuffings – quinoa salad, salmon salad, Israeli salad, a whole host of salsas…even an egg (you’d have to put it back on the grill for that variation).